bhatmahadev6/bhatmahadev6/README.md

 - 👋 Hi, I’m @bhatmahadev6
 - 👀 I’m interested in SoC Design/VLSI Design/Computer Arch/RISC-V
-- 🌱 I’m currently learning to boot RISC-V on FPGA
+- 🌱 I’m currently learning to boot RISC-V on FPGA with the RTOS for an app
 - 💞️ I’m looking to collaborate on litex,wally-Arch,chip design projects
 - 📫 bhatmahadev6@gmail.com